Dominick Zator: York United

 On February 1, 2021, Zator signed a two-year contract with York United.
 The following day, he was sent on a short-term loan to newly promoted Swedish Superettan side Vasalunds IF.
 On June 1 he was recalled from his loan, amassing five appearances during his time in Sweden.
 Zator made his debut for York in their season opener against his former club Cavalry FC on June 27.
 He scored his first goal for York on July 8, netting the game-winner in a 2–1 victory over Valour FC.

 Korona Kielce

 In December 2022, Zator joined Ekstraklasa club Korona Kielce on a contract through June 2024.
 He made his debut for his new club against Legia Warsaw on January 29, 2023.
 He scored his first goal for Korona Kielce on April 15 against Jagiellonia Białystok.
 In March 2024, Zator would sign a contract extension with Kielce, keeping with the club through June 2025.

 He left the club at the end of the 2024–25 season, having made 65 appearances for the club.

 Arka Gdynia

 On June 23, 2025, it was announced that Zator would join newly-promoted Ekstraklasa club Arka Gdynia on a free transfer on 1 July, signing a two-year contract.
+At the end of the 2025–26 season, in which the club was relegated, Zator terminated his contract by mutual consent, making him a free agent.

+Oțelul Galați

+On September 5, 2026, Zator moved to Oțelul Galați from Liga I, signing a two-year contract.